4.1. Graphs and IR

 -- #eval g.denoteAll payload input

-In the infoview, the same object can be inspected with:
+In the infoview, this graph can be inspected with:

 -